Broken Sword: The Sleeping Dragon: Plot

-George and Nico quickly arrive, by Harry’s new plane, at the power site, which had been located in Glastonbury, as bad storms across the world begin to strike; the town is badly flooded when they reach the area.
+George and Nico quickly arrive, by Harry's new plane, at the power site, which had been located in Glastonbury, as bad storms across the world begin to strike; the town is badly flooded when they reach the area.
 As Nico confronts Petra, George tries to stop the Grand Master, arriving in time to see the Grand Master absorb the energy at the site, turning him into a dragon (while he thought that it would make him immortal) and causing the ground beneath them to collapse.
 George finds a tomb and a sword in a rock in the cavern he lands in, which he draws (by using the Key of Solomon on the rock) and he uses to slay the dragon and save the world.
 As Nico arrives to congratulate him, he tells him that Petra disappeared.
-George then tosses the sword into the floodwaters, as the pair wonders how things will be in the future, in hope that a hand will rise to catch it, but doesn’t happen so.
-In an after-credits scene, it appears that it did happen so, without George and Nicole noticing.
+George then tosses the sword into the floodwaters, expecting a hand to catch it as in the legend of Excalibur.
+However, the sword merely sinks instead, the pair wondering what the future has in store for them.